stonepros/stone/doc/radosgw/config-ref.rst

 per bucket you would consider decreasing ``rgw_lc_max_wp_worker`` from the default value of 3.

 :NOTE: When looking to tune either of these specific values please validate the
-       current Cluster performance and Ceph Object Gateway utilization before increasing.
+       current Cluster performance and Stone Object Gateway utilization before increasing.

 Garbage Collection Settings
 ===========================

-The Ceph Object Gateway allocates storage for new objects immediately.
+The Stone Object Gateway allocates storage for new objects immediately.

-The Ceph Object Gateway purges the storage space used for deleted and overwritten objects in the Ceph Storage cluster some time after the gateway deletes the objects from the bucket index.
-The process of purging the deleted object data from the Ceph Storage cluster is known as Garbage Collection or GC.
+The Stone Object Gateway purges the storage space used for deleted and overwritten objects in the Stone Storage cluster some time after the gateway deletes the objects from the bucket index.
+The process of purging the deleted object data from the Stone Storage cluster is known as Garbage Collection or GC.

 To view the queue of objects awaiting garbage collection, execute the following::